 HECM for Purchase when Downsizing

 It may sound impossible to leave the home in which families are raised and memories are made, but when the children have long-since flown the nest, a big, empty home might become a burden.
 Remaining mortgage payments might feel outlandishly high considering the amount of unoccupied space, and home maintenance on a large property may become increasingly difficult to keep up with, especially in old age.
-Elderly homeowners might choose to use a HECM for purchase in order to downsize or right-size into a home that’s better suited to their needs, which can help save money on cost of living expenses.
+Homeowners might choose to use a HECM for purchase in order to downsize or right-size into a home that’s better suited to their needs, which can help save money on cost of living expenses.

 HECM for Purchase when Upgrading